brenosa/StereoVisionCar/README.md

   - Connect the Pixhawk to the Jetson/RPi using the Serial/USB converter cable;

-  - Depending on the USB port it is connected, either the USB0 or USB1, be sure to check it and change it in the code, if necessary; the default is USB0.
+  - Depending on the USB port it is connected, either the USB0 or USB1, be sure to check it and change it in the code, if necessary; the default is USB0.*

 		#Connect to Pixhawk in the specified port

 		connectVehicle('/dev/ttyUSB0')

+	*Use the following command to list all ports

+		$ dmesg | grep tty

 ## Usage